FY 2019 User Fees for FPLS and CSENet

 TO: State IV-D Directors

 The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 authorizes OCSE to recover costs incurred in furnishing FPLS information at rates determined by the Secretary to be reasonable.
-These fees recover only a portion of OCSE’s costs for obtaining, compiling, and maintaining the FPLS and for implementing new capabilities to support the mission of the Child Support Enforcement program.
+These fees recover only a portion of OCSE’s costs for operating, maintaining, and upgrading the FPLS and for implementing new capabilities to support the mission of the Child Support Enforcement program.

-OCSE allocates the FY 2018 FPLS and CSENet fees based on each state’s IV-D caseload average for the most recent 6-year period as reported on its OCSE-157 report.
+OCSE allocates the FY 2019 FPLS and CSENet fees based on each state’s IV-D caseload average for the most recent six-year period as reported on its OCSE-157 report.
 Since all states can participate in FPLS services, CSENet, and other telecommunications systems, benefits are weighed in direct proportion to caseloads, and user fees are allocated accordingly.

 If you have questions regarding fees, please contact Linda Boyer at 202-401-5410 or email@example.com.
 Thank you for your continued efforts on behalf of our nation’s children.